 Instead of demolition, try deconstruction.
 By saving the materials, they can be reused and won’t end up in a landfill somewhere.
-Metals can be recycled, concrete can be used as base material for other mixtures, and wood can be reused in many ways.
+Metals can be recycled, concrete can be used for base material in other mixtures, and wood can be reused in many ways.

-You can even look further into than the basic materials, and reuse doors, lighting fixtures, HVAC units, windows, and anything else that would be required when building a structure.
+You can even look further into basic materials, and reuse doors, lighting fixtures, HVAC units, windows, and anything else that would be required when building a structure.

 - ZNE Buildings

 Zero net energy buildings are becoming more popular every day.
 Learning what goes into designing and building a ZNE building could drastically help your company.
 These buildings are able to reproduce, through wind turbines, solar panels, etc., the same amount of energy every year.
 As a contractor, you may not be constructing the actual building, but learning about the systems and specifics that go into one of these buildings.
 ZNE has become widespread and not only are office buildings going green, but houses, retail stores/malls, and even stadiums are being built to be a ZNE building.

 - Planning Buildings to withstand their environment